-So, you shouldn’t feel bad about having to do that too, as shooting in water usually affects lighting and clarity as we earlier established.
+So, you shouldn’t feel bad about having to do that, too, as shooting in water usually affects lighting and clarity, as we earlier established.
 This allows the photos to have a blue cast appearance that you sure want to get rid of.
 Photoshop is an excellent app that you can use to increase the contrast of the photos and make other changes.

-Before going underwater, take your time to assemble the housing and camera to avoid costly mistakes that can flood the housing while you are underwater.
+Before going underwater, take your time to assemble the underwater housing and DSLR camera to avoid costly mistakes that can flood the housing while you are underwater.
 A flooded housing can result in a damaged camera and a ruined shoot, not to mention a broken heart.
-So, assemble it in a very comfortable space and when you have enough time on your hands.
+So, assemble it in a very comfortable space when you have enough time on your hands.

-Always ensure the subject’s eyes are in focus before taking a shot
+- Always ensure the subject’s eyes are in focus before taking a shot

-Make sure your camera is set to the highest resolution possible.
+- Make sure your camera is set to the highest resolution possible.
 This would reduce your reliance on post-processing to a large extent.

-Also, set the camera to the lowest ISO possible.
+- Also, set the camera to the lowest ISO possible.
 This would help preserve the quality of the photos while editing.

-To focus on the subject and reduce the background range, make use of a 100mm or 105mm lens
+- To focus on the subject and reduce the background range, make use of a 100mm or 105mm lens

-Reduce backscatter by making use of an external flash or strobe.
+- Reduce backscatter by making use of an external flash or strobe.
 If your camera is compact and you would be using an external flash, make sure you place it far away from the housing, and the internal flash is blocked.

 Mistakes That Can Negatively Affect the Quality of Underwater Photos

-Never make use of a long zoom lens underwater i.e. lens between 18-200mm zoom.
+- Never use a long zoom lens underwater, i.e., a lens between 18-200mm.

-Don’t shoot in only landscape mode.
+- Don’t shoot in only landscape mode.
 Go portrait too

-Don’t take photos without color.
+- Don’t take photos without color.
 Make use of strobes and fast shutter speed to not let in too much ambient light.